 Shadwell’s unkempt George Tavern may not be much to look at, but it has become a formidable cultural powerhouse under the aegis of artist-musician landlady Pauline Forster.
 It’s in a pretty

-dodgy-looking locale &, frankly, it fits right in with its graffiti-ed loos, ramshackle smokers’ patio & scuzzy vinyl upholstery.
+dodgy-looking locale and, frankly, it fits right in with its graffiti-ed loos, ramshackle smokers’ patio and scuzzy vinyl upholstery.
 As a boozer, it’s basic.
 Cheap grub (£5 lasagne or cottage

-pie) & inexpensive drinks (the usual crowd – Guinness, Stella, generic spirits) are less of a draw than the scene itself.
-The George is best known for live music, but there’s a gallery & a
+pie) and inexpensive drinks (the usual crowd – Guinness, Stella, generic spirits) are less of a draw than the scene itself.
+The George is best known for live music, but there’s a gallery and a

-range of spaces for theatre & cutting-edge performance.
-Both staff & venue are friendlier than they look.
+range of spaces for theatre and cutting-edge performance.
+Both staff and venue are friendlier than they look.

 The George Tavern is recommended for